amaiti2/QRT-challenge/README(2).md

 ## Interpretation and limitations

-- The structural approach relies on historical-window overlap and access to features from the full train/test collection. **Check the competition rules for permitted use of test features and transductive reconstruction before submitting that approach.** Its measured coverage alone does not establish a leaderboard result.
+- The structural approach relies on historical-window overlap and access to features from the full train/test collection.
+Its measured coverage alone does not establish a leaderboard result.
 - Date-grouped cross-validation prevents the same `TS` label appearing in both sides of a supervised fold, but it is not a chronological or purged backtest: neighboring dates can still have overlapping historical windows.
 Further prospective validation would be needed to assess live trading performance.
 - Accuracy is a sign-prediction metric.
 Neither these accuracy figures nor the trust/short labels account for transaction costs, borrow availability, execution, or realized trading P&L.